Martinez-Gregorio-Hector/workflow_to_analysis_WES/README.md

 1. Alignment

 To analyze WES, we need to alignment the reads (fastqc) using bwa, you can download this program in https://github.com/lh3/bwa.
-The script is in the bin file Alignment
+The script is in the bin file "Alignment"

 2. Preprocesing GATK

+Before calling variant, the reads alignment are processing with GATK to sort reads, mark reads duplicates and recalibrate the bases, once done this, the bam is ready to call variantes.
+To this section the script in in the bam file "preprocesing_GATK"

 3. Calling Variant with Mutect2